-Costs of meetings and conferences, the primary purpose of which is the dissemination of technical information, are allowable.
-This includes costs of meals, transportation, rental of facilities, speakers’ fees and other items incidental to such meetings or conferences.
-But see also Section 8.3.21, Entertainment Costs, in this manual.
-For OMB Circular A-122, see also Section 8.3.43, Participant Support Costs, in this manual.
-[OMB Circular A-21 (J)(32); OMB Circular A-87 Attachment B, (27); OMB Circular A-122 Attachment B, (29); UGMS Part II Attachment B, (31)(c)]
+A conference is defined as a meeting, retreat, seminar, symposium, workshop or event whose primary purpose is the dissemination of technical information beyond the Grantee and is necessary and reasonable for successful performance under the grant award.

+Allowable conference costs paid by the Grantee as a sponsor or host of the conference may include costs of meals and refreshments, local transportation, rental of facilities, speakers’ fees and other items incidental to such conferences unless further restricted by the terms and conditions of the grant award.
+(See Note.)

+As needed, the costs of identifying, but not providing, locally available dependent-care resources are allowable.

+Conference hosts/sponsors must exercise discretion and judgment in ensuring that conference costs are appropriate, necessary and managed in a manner that minimizes costs to the grant award.

+For federal awards, the federal awarding agency may authorize exceptions where appropriate for programs including Indian tribes, children, and the elderly.
+For state awards, the state awarding agency may authorize such exceptions.

+Refer also to Section 8.3.21, Entertainment Costs, Section 8.3.43, Participant Support Costs, and Section 8.3.65 Travel Costs, in this manual.

+Note: TWC notes that, as with all costs, conference costs must meet the general allowability conditions of being necessary and reasonable for performance of the grant award.
+These conditions are covered by Section 8.1 General Allowability Criteria, in this manual.
+For example, use of grant funds to provide meals and refreshments to attendees solely as a courtesy to those attendees would generally not meet those conditions.

+Reference: 2 CFR § 200.432 (Uniform Guidance); Appendix 7 to TxGMS

-8.3.39 Memberships, Subscriptions, and Professional Activities
+8.3.39 Memberships, Subscriptions, and Professional Activity Costs

+The content in this Section 8.3.39 summarizes TxGMS provisions for state awards, Uniform Guidance provisions for federal awards, and selected state law.

+General

+The following apply under Uniform Guidance and TxGMS:

-Costs of the organization’s memberships in business, technical, and professional organizations are allowable.
+Costs of the Grantee’s membership in business, technical, and professional organizations are allowable.

-Costs of subscriptions to business, technical and professional periodicals are allowable.
-Except as provided by OMB Circular A-21, costs of memberships in civic or community organizations are allowable with the approval of the federal or state awarding agency.
-This excludes memberships in any country club, or social or dining club or organization.
+Costs of the Grantee’s subscriptions to business, technical and professional periodicals are allowable.

+Costs of membership in any civic or community organizations are allowable with prior approval.
+For federal awards the approval must be obtained from the federal awarding agency.
+For state awards, the approval must be obtained from the state awarding agency.
+Submit prior approval requests to the TWC grant manager.

+Costs of membership in any country club, or social or dining club or organization are unallowable.

-Costs of membership in organizations substantially engaged in lobbying are unallowable.
+Costs of membership in organizations whose primary purpose is lobbying are unallowable.
+Refer also to Section 8.3.34 Lobbying, in this manual.

+Selected State Law

-Also note that the lobbying provisions and prohibitions in Chapter 556, Texas Government Code apply to the following entities which are included in the definition of a “state agency” for purposes of that chapter:
+The lobbying provisions and prohibitions in Chapter 556, Texas Government Code apply to the following entities which are included in the definition of a “state agency” for purposes of that chapter:

 a regional planning commission, council of governments, or similar regional planning agency created under Chapter 391, Texas Local Government Code;

-a local workforce development board; and
+a local workforce development board (Board); and

 a community center created under Subchapter A, Chapter 534, Texas Health and Safety Code.